 6. Robotics in warehouses

-In big warehouses like the ones owned by Amazon, robots act as goal-based agents.
+In big warehouses like the ones owned by Amazon, robots act as a goal-based agent in AI, selecting the most efficient path to complete tasks.
 They move around, pick up packages and transport them efficiently based on real-time goals like order priority and optimal routes.

 Now that you’ve seen where AI agents are already making a difference, let’s go deeper into how they are structured and built to do these amazing things.